jakobgreenfeld/jakobgreenfeld.github.io/_posts/2024-04-08-living-larger.md

 In some weaker form this seems to me like a standard feature of the human condition.

-Everyone has a natural tendency to stick to same, safe stuff over and over again.
+Everyone has a tendency to stick to same, safe stuff over and over again.

 There is a natural force that pulls you towards the same places, same people, same ideas, same behaviours.